 Most Daoists agree on the goal of becoming perfectly in tune with the spontaneity (ziran) of the Way, but very different understandings of just how to do so have given rise to immense diversity within the tradition.
-Philosophers such as Zhuangzi (c.369-286 BCE) and the Seven Sages of the Bamboo Grove (3rd century CE) advocated a simple, spiritual life far removed from intellectual and political disputes.
-Alchemists like Ge Hong (c.283-363 CE) took the stance that a perfect alignment with the Way results in a person’s attaining immortality.
+Philosophers such as Zhuangzi (c.
+369-286 BCE) and the Seven Sages of the Bamboo Grove (3rd century CE) advocated a simple, spiritual life far removed from intellectual and political disputes.
+Alchemists like Ge Hong (c.
+283-363 CE) took the stance that a perfect alignment with the Way results in the attainment of immortality.
 The most direct means to achieve this goal is to ingest potable gold and other elixirs.
 Since most people are unable to obtain the secret recipe or ingredients for such potions, Ge also recommended a wide range of techniques designed to lengthen the lifespan.
 By gathering herbs, undertaking long fasts and periods of purification, and engaging in breathing exercises and gymnastics, a person could aid the circulation and union of qi and jing, the vital life-forces pervading the universe but often obstructed in one’s body.
 Within each person’s body, qi acts as the active, yang energy inherent in the breath and continually nourishing the organs as it circulates.
 Jing is the subtle, latent energy, or yin; it is associated with the saliva and other bodily fluids.
 To remain healthy, each person must clear away the internal blockages that naturally accumulate through improper diet and conduct so that the two forces of yin and yang may freely circulate and intermingle.

-The Shangqing tradition, which gained popularity in the late fourth century, elaborated upon the methods advocated by Ge Hong but considered even alchemy to be ancillary to practicing meditation in various forms.
+The Shangqing tradition, which gained popularity in the late 4th century CE, elaborated upon the methods advocated by Ge Hong but considered even alchemy to be ancillary to practicing meditation in various forms.
 An adept would meditate in a remote location and visualize the characteristics of Jade Emperor (Yu Di), the Supreme One (Taiyi), Mysterious Mother (Xuanmu), and other gods while reciting their esoteric names and attributes.
 By doing so, the adept could simultaneously internalize these cosmological powers and ascend to the celestial realm, thereby gaining immortality and acting as a mediator between heaven and earth.